-This post is to explain more detail about meditation from my article on Keys To Live Happy.
+This post is to explain more detail about how to achieve a meditative state discussed in my article on Habits of Happiness.

-Before I begin I want to be clear that my methods described below are not the only way to achieve a meditative state.
+Before I begin I want to be clear that my methods described below are NOT the only way to achieve a meditative state.
 All teachers of meditation use methods they have learned to achieve this state.
-The fact is – There is no right or wrong way to meditate as long as we achieve the same goal of turning off our conscious thought processes and allow the subconscious to do the work we have suggested to it.
+The fact is – There is no right or wrong way to meditate as long as we achieve the same goal of turning off our conscious thought processes.
+We can then allow the subconscious to do the work we have suggested to it.

-Before I offer how meditation works for me to open to the abundance I experience from Source (God, Allah, Nature, the Universe, etc), I want to clarify what meditation is and is not for me.
+Before I offer how meditation works for me to open to the abundance I experience from Source Energy (also called: The Divine, God, Allah, Nature, the Universe, etc), I want to clarify what meditation is and is not for me.

 The Merriam-Webster Dictionary definition of meditation is: “to engage in thought or contemplation; reflect.”